The number of applicants accepted in any College of Nursing program is based on available resources.

 - If you are an international applicant: The CIA official language field listing to determine whether the TOEFL exam is required for international applicants who declare English as their first language.
 If English is listed as the official language of their country of birth on the CIA listing, the student will not be required to complete the TOEFL exam as an admission requirement.
 If the applicant was not born in the United States or in a country where English is the official language, the applicant may document their English proficiency in one of two ways:

-- An official TOEFL score of at least 550 or above on the paper-based exam, or 213 or above on computer-based exam, or a minimum score of 20 in each section of the iBT is required.
+- An official TOEFL score of a minimum score of 20 in each section of the iBT is required.
 The test must have been taken within the last two (2) calendar years of admission.
 Official TOEFL exam score report reflecting successful completion must be received no later than one (1) month past the application deadline date.
 Only TOEFL test scores received directly from ETS will be accepted as valid.
 Testing information is available at http://ets.org.

 - If the applicant’s entire educational experience has been in the United States, the applicant does not have to take the TOEFL.
 To document this, the applicant must provide records/transcripts from the time that the applicant entered school in the seventh grade through high school, and college.
 If the applicant cannot provide this documentation, the applicant may appeal first to the College of Nursing Admissions and Progression Committee, and then to the College of Nursing Dean.